 Breadth Requirements.
-Students are required to take at least three courses from the following five categories: (1) Mechanical and Aerospace Engineering 162A or 169A or 171A, (2) 150A or 150B, (3) 131A or 133A, (4) 156A or 156B, (5) 162B or 183.
+Students are required to take at least three courses from the following five categories: (1) Mechanical and Aerospace Engineering 162A or 169A or 171A, (2) 150A or 150B, (3) 131A or 133A, (4) 156A, (5) 162B or 183.

 Graduate-Level Requirement.
 Students are required to take at least one course from the following: Mechanical and Aerospace Engineering 231A, 231B, 231C, 250A, 255A, M256A, M256B, M269A, or 271A.
 The remaining courses can be taken to gain depth in one or more of the several specialty areas covering the existing major fields in the department.

 The comprehensive examination is required in either written or oral form.
 A committee of at least three faculty members, with at least two members from within the department, and chaired by the academic adviser, is established to administer the examination.
-Students may, in consultation with their adviser and the M.S. committee, select one of the following options for the comprehensive examination: (1) take and pass the first part of the Ph.D. written qualifying examination (formerly referred to as the preliminary examination) as the comprehensive examination, (2) conduct a research or design project and submit a final report to the M.S. committee, (3) take and pass three extra examination questions offered separately from each of the finals of three graduate courses, to be selected by the committee from a set of common department courses, or (4) take and pass an oral examination administered by the M.S. committee.
-In case of failure, students may be reexamined once with the consent of the graduate adviser.
+Students may, in consultation with their adviser and the M.S. committee, select one of the following options for the comprehensive examination: (1) take and pass the first part of the Ph.D. written qualifying examination (formerly referred to as the preliminary examination) as the comprehensive examination or (2) conduct a research or design project and submit a final report to the M.S. committee.